-All the species of marine turtle ingest litter; plastic constitutes the main type of litter ingested (NOAA, 2014).
-According to Norton (2005), turtles' long life expectancy and late sexual maturity (25-35 years for loggerheads) mean that these animals are extremely vulnerable to human impacts.
+All the species of marine turtle have been found to ingest marine litter; plastic constitutes the main type of litter ingested (NOAA, 2014).
+According to Norton (2005), turtles' long-life expectancy and late sexual maturity (25-35 years for loggerheads) mean that these animals are extremely vulnerable to human impacts.
 In the Mediterranean, the loggerhead turtle (Caretta caretta) is the most abundant of marine chelonians (Casale and Margaritoulis, 2010).
-Among the litter ingested by the species are plastic bags that it mistakes for jellyfish and other transparent gelatinous prey when feeding in neritic habitats and out at sea.
+Among the marine litter ingested by the species are plastic bags that it mistakes for jellyfish and other transparent gelatinous prey when feeding in neritic habitats and out at sea.
 The loggerhead is very sensitive to marine litter and one of the most studied species of marine turtle in the Mediterranean.
-Although the species is able to ingest all sorts of litter (Figure 1), plastic objects are more often ingested (Lazar and Gracan, 2011; Campani et al., 2013; Camedda et al.,

-2014; Darmon et al., 2016).
-In France, for autopsies of loggerheads having ingested litter, Darmon et al. (2016) showed that in 80% of cases the litter was plastics, and less than 2% of ingested litter was paper, metal or glass.
-No difference is observed between the litter found in stranded marine turtles when autopsied and that excreted by animals kept in care centres (Camedda et al., 2014), for an analysis shows homogeneity as regards total abundance, weight and composition of the litter whether the animals are living or dead.
+Although the species is able to ingest all sorts of marine litter (Figure 1), plastic objects are more often ingested (Lazar and Graçan, 2011; Campani et al., 2013; Camedda et al., 2014; Darmon et al., 2016).
+In France, the autopsies of loggerheads having ingested marine litter, Darmon et al. (2016) showed that in 80 % of cases the marine litter was mainly consisting of plastics, and less than 2 % of ingested marine litter was paper, metal or glass.
+No difference is observed between the marine litter found in stranded marine turtles when autopsied and that excreted by animals kept in rescue centers (Camedda et al., 2014), as an analysis showed homogeneity as regards total abundance, weight and composition of the marine litter whether the animals were living or dead.

-Figure 1: Litter ingested by Mediterranean marine organisms.
-(A) Litter excreted by a turtle in a care centre in the French Mediterranean (species Caretta caretta, care centre CESTMed, credit CESTMed).
-(B) Micro-plastics highlighted by fluorescence during an experimental study of the (in vitro) transit of micro-plastics in the digestive gland of an oyster (Crassostrea gigas) (credit A. Huvet, IFREMER).
-(C) Litter ingested by a North Sea northern fulmar (Fulmaris glacialis, credit J. Van Franeker, IMARES).
-(D) Fibres ingested by an individual of the fish species Boops boops sampled in the Balearic Islands (credit COB-IEO/Spain).
+Figure 1: Marine litter ingested by Mediterranean marine organisms.

+(A) Marine litter excreted by a turtle in a rescuecenter in the French Mediterranean (species Caretta caretta, rescue center CESTMed,).
+(B) Micro-plastics highlighted by fluorescence during an experimental study of the (in vitro) transit of micro-plastics in the digestive gland of an oyster (Crassostrea gigas).

+(C) Marine litter ingested by a North Sea northern fulmar (Fulmaris glacialis).

+(D) Fibres ingested by an individual of the fish species Boops boops sampled in the Balearic Islands.

+COB-IEO/Spain

-The effects of the presence of litter in the digestive tract may be direct or indirect, shorter or longer term.
+The effects of the presence of marine litter in the digestive tract may be direct or indirect, in the shorter or longer term.

-Fragments of plastic and other human-origin material can be directly responsible for the death of marine turtles by occlusion of the digestive tract or by lesions in the digestive mucus membrane (UNEP/MAP, 2015a) when the volume and nature of the litter are such as to block all transit and/or perforate the digestive wall.
-In the long term, as described in Paragraph 3.1, the presence of litter ingested by turtles can have a certain number of consequences for their health, i.e. growth, capacity to move about, and this can have repercussions on their migratory aptitude and chances of escaping from prey, and lastly on reproduction.
-Teuten et al. (2009) estimate that the long period of retention of plastic litter in the digestive tract can provoke the liberation of toxic chemical substances (e.g. phtalates, PCBs) that can act as endocrinal disturbers and thus compromise the health of individuals and their various endocrinal functions.
-Thus we can grasp to what extent ingestion of litter can affect both individual survival and that of populations of marine turtle, whose conservation state is already highly precarious due to other human-origin and natural threats.
+Fragments of plastic and other human-origin material can be directly responsible for the death of marine turtles through the occlusion of the digestive tract or through lesions in the digestive mucous membrane (UNEP/ MAP, 2015a) when the volume and nature of the marine litter are such as to block all transit and/or perforate the digestive wall.
+In the long term, as described in Paragraph 3.1, the presence of marine litter ingested by turtles can have a certain number of consequences for their health. i.e. growth, capacity to move about, and this can have repercussions on their migratory aptitude and chances of escaping from predators, and lastly on reproduction.
+Teuten et al. (2009) estimate that the long period of retention of plastic marine litter in the digestive tract can provoke the liberation of toxic chemical substances (e.g. phthalates, PCBs) that can act as endocrine disrupters and thus compromise the health of individuals and their various endocrine functions.
+Thus, we can grasp to what extent the ingestion of marine litter can affect both individual survival and that of the populations of marine turtle, whose conservation state is already highly precarious due to other human-origin and natural threats.